Stephanie Kwolek

-Stephanie Louise Kwolek (/ˈkwoʊlɛk/; July 31, 1923 – June 18, 2014) was a Polish-American chemist who is known for inventing Kevlar.
+Stephanie Louise Kwolek (/ˈkwoʊlɛk/; July 31, 1923 – June 18, 2014) was an American chemist best known for inventing Kevlar (poly-paraphenylene terephthalamide).
 Her career at the DuPont company spanned more than 40 years.
-She discovered the first of a family of synthetic fibers of exceptional strength and stiffness: poly-paraphenylene terephthalamide.

 For her discovery, Kwolek was awarded the DuPont company's Lavoisier Medal for outstanding technical achievement.
 As of August 2019, she was the only female employee to have received that honor.
 In 1995 she became the fourth woman to be added to the National Inventors Hall of Fame.
 Kwolek won numerous awards for her work in polymer chemistry, including the National Medal of Technology, the IRI Achievement Award and the Perkin Medal.

 Early life and education

 Kwolek was one of two children born to Polish immigrant parents in the Pittsburgh suburb of New Kensington, Pennsylvania, in 1923.
-The grade school she attended was small enough to require her classroom be shared by two different grades, and as Kwolek's love of science grew, she easily outpaced even the older children across the room.
+The grade school she attended was small enough to require her classroom be shared by two different grades, which she found to be an advantage; as Kwolek's love of science grew, she easily outpaced even the older children across the room.
 Her father, John Kwolek, died when she was ten years old.
 He was a naturalist by avocation, and Kwolek spent hours with him, as a child, exploring the natural world.
-They would spend afternoons together exploring the woods nearby, collecting plants and observing animals that they would later name and characterize in a scrapbook Kwolek kept as a child.
-She attributed her interest in science to him and an interest in fashion design to her mother, Nellie (Zajdel) Kwolek, who worked as a seamstress.
-Her mother told her that she was too much of a perfectionist to work a career in fashion, so Kwolek decided to become a doctor.
+They would spend afternoons together exploring the woods nearby, collecting plants and observing animals that they would later name and characterize in a scrapbook.
+She attributed her interest in science to him and an interest in fashion design to her mother Nellie (née Zajdel), who worked as a seamstress.
+Her mother told her that she was too much of a perfectionist to work a career in fashion, so Stephanie decided to become a physician.

-In 1946, Stephanie earned a Bachelor of Science degree with a major in chemistry from Margaret Morrison Carnegie College of Carnegie Mellon University.
-She had planned to become a doctor and hoped she could earn enough money from a temporary job in a chemistry-related field to attend medical school.
+In 1946, Stephanie earned a Bachelor of Science degree in chemistry from Margaret Morrison Carnegie College of Carnegie Mellon University.
+She had planned to become a physician and hoped she could earn enough money from a temporary job in a chemistry-related field to attend medical school.